-Latest In Washington's New Normal: High Court Nominees Stop Playing Nice
+Washington's Latest New Normal: High Court Nominees Stop Playing Nice

 The first ghost was totally expected.
 It dates to 1991 and the hearings for Clarence Thomas.
 Thomas was pulled back from the brink of confirmation after charges of sexual harassment were lodged by his former subordinate, Anita Hill.
 The parallels between that confrontation and Ford's charge of sexual assault were widely noted and revisited in the media.

-Thomas fought back not only by denying Hill's stories but by accusing the committee (composed of all white males) of a "high-tech lynching."
-Although both Hill and Thomas were African-Americans, the race issue helped him hold enough Democrats to be confirmed.
+Thomas fought back not only by denying Hill's stories, but by accusing the committee (composed of all white males) of a "high-tech lynching."
+Although both Hill and Thomas are African-Americans, the race issue helped him hold enough Democrats to be confirmed.

 The other ghost that appeared was less immediately relevant, but Kavanaugh's strategy conjured its spirit before the day was out.
 This second apparition dates from 1987, when Ronald Reagan used his third Supreme Court vacancy to appoint appellate court Judge Robert Bork.